We're going to take a look at an alternative way to define a Zipper

 First we'll need a few language extensions, In case you're wondering;

-TypeFamilies is used by the Representable
+TypeFamilies is used by the Representable.

 {-# language DeriveFunctor #-}